 a.
 Pretend you do not know nothing about IQ except that it cannot be smaller than 40 and that values larger than 180 are really impossible.
 Which prior will you choose?

-b. generate data for 22 individuals and run the Bayesian model (default option).
-Did your prior had any influence on the model results when compared to the ?
+b.
+Generate data for 22 individuals and run the Bayesian model (default option).
+Copy-paste your model specifications and plot to the table attached below.

 c.
 Change the prior to a distribution which would make more sense for IQ: we know it cannot be smaller than 40 or larger than 180 AND it is expected to be normally distributed around 100 (=prior mean).
 But, how sure are you?
 Try values for the prior variance of 10 and 1.
 Notice the prior becomes more peaked the smaller your prior variance (higher certainty/precision).
 Run the the two models and write down the results.
 How would you describe the relation between your level of uncertainty and the posterior variance?

 d.
-Now, repeat the steps in ‘b’ and ‘c’ for a dataset with a larger sample size (n=100).
+Now, re-run the model with a larger sample size (n=100).
 Copy-paste the results.
 How are the current results different from the results under ‘c’?

 e.
-Repeat steps ‘c’ and ‘d’ but now for a different prior mean (assuming your prior knowledge conflicts with the data, let's say 90).
+Repeat steps ‘c’ and ‘d’ but now for a different prior mean (assuming your prior knowledge conflicts with the data, let's say 90 and use n=22).
 Copy-paste your results.
 How did the new results differ when compared to the results with a ‘correct’ prior mean?

 g.
 So far, we assumed the variance of IQ to be known, which is not realistic.
-Re-run model 'f'' using the option 'Run with Sigma Unknown'.
+Re-run models 'e' and 'f'' using the option 'Run with Sigma Unknown'.
 In the background the software JAGS estimates the mean of IQ and its variance using MCMC-sampling.
-The posterior is no longer a perfect distribution, but will simulate the posterior.
-As a result the posterior distribution looks wobbly and every time you hit the 'run'-button will look a bit different (give it a try).
+The posterior is no longer analytically obtained but is approximated.
+As a result the posterior distribution looks wobbly and every time you hit the 'run'-button it will look a bit different (give it a try).
 Can you describe the difference between the previous results under 'f'' and the current results?
 If you run the model again but with n=50 the posterior is again a compromise between the prior and the data.
+Can you explain?

 Table: Comparing your Bayesian models